Uniqueness and long time asymptotics for the parabolic-parabolic Keller-Segel equation: Self-similar solutions and linear stability

 {\sl Proof of Lemma~\ref{lem:LinStabBd}.} We split the proof into three steps.

 {\it Step 1.} The estimate \eqref{eq:Gepsbound} has been proved in \cite{BCD}.
 More precisely it is a consequence of equations (26) and (49) in \cite{BCD}, and

 Here the parametrization of $G$ is made in function of $\eps$ and $b = G(0)$ instead of $\eps$ and $M$ because this dependence is more tractable.
-Observe that the estimate above guarantees that the mass is subcritical, i.e.\ $M(\eps,b) \le 8\pi$.
+Observe that the above estimate guarantees that the mass is subcritical, i.e.\ $M(\eps,b) \le 8\pi$.

 {\it Step 2.} Since $V_\eps$ and $G_\eps$ are radially symmetric functions, the equation on $V_\eps$ writes \beqn V_\eps'' + \bigl( {1 \over r} + \frac12 \eps \, r \bigr) \, V_\eps' + G_\eps = 0 \quad \forall \, r > 0, \eeqn where we abuse notation in writing $V_\eps(r) = V_\eps(x)$, $G_\eps(r) = G_\eps(|x|)$, $r = |x|$.
 The function $V_\eps$ is smooth and the equation is complemented with the boundary conditions $V_\eps'(0) = V'_\eps(\infty) = 0$.
 Defining $w := (r V_\eps')^2$, we find \bean {w' \over 2} &=& - \frac12 \eps \, r \, w - G_\eps \, V_\eps' \, r^2 \le C \, \sqrt{w} { r \over \langle r \rangle^3}, \quad C := \sup_{r > 0} G_\eps \, \langle r \rangle^3. \eean As a consequence